 - Black Pepper – The recipe does not need any extra salt, since many of the ingredients are already salty, but I do like to add black pepper.
 If you like extra heat, you can add crushed red pepper as well.

-How To Make Spinach Artichoke Dip
+How To Make Easy Spinach Artichoke Dip

-This section shows how to make artichoke spinach dip, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make spinach artichoke dip, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Cook.
 Wilt the spinach in oil in a medium skillet and set it aside to cool.

 - Mix.
 Heat the cream cheese in a large bowl in the microwave (or a medium saucepan on the stove) and when it’s soft enough to stir, add mayonnaise, sour cream, grated parmesan cheese, chopped artichoke hearts, minced garlic, black pepper, and shredded mozzarella.
 Stir to combine.

 - Squeeze.
 Press the cooled spinach into a ball (or in a colander) and squeeze out excess liquid.